SteveBarnett/human-centred/_posts/2022-06-29-accessible-data-visualisation-text-alternatives.md

 ## Up next

 This was all about the text alternatives for charts.
 We didn’t look at all at “Any functionality available on hover must be available from the keyboard.”
-That’s a topic for another article.
+That’s a topic for another article: [Accessible data visualisation: keyboard interactions](/2022/07/24/accessible-data-visualisation-keyboard-interactions/)

 ## References